MahsaFarnia23/LineageTreeClusterning/README.md

-# 🌳 **lineageTreeClustering**
+# 🌳 **LineageTreeClustering**

 ## Overview
-**ClonalTreeClustering** is an integral component of a project aimed at clustering B cell lineage trees to advance our understanding of immune system dynamics and their role in health and disease.
+**LineageTreeClustering** is an integral component of a project aimed at clustering B cell lineage trees to advance our understanding of immune system dynamics and their role in health and disease.

 B cell lineage trees visually depict the stages of B cell differentiation and maturation, tracing the journey from hematopoietic stem cells to fully functional antibody-producing cells.
 These trees serve as vital tools for studying the immune response, highlighting changes in B cell populations over time or across clinical conditions.

-However, the accurate classification and comparison of these trees require a reliable metric similar to those used for evolutionary trees. **ClonalTreeClustering** introduces a robust framework for comparing lineage trees, leveraging critical features to analyze and cluster them systematically.
+However, the accurate classification and comparison of these trees require a reliable metric similar to those used for evolutionary trees. **LineageTreeClustering** introduces a robust framework for comparing lineage trees, leveraging critical features to analyze and cluster them systematically.

 ---